mluqmanhakim/book_rental_system/README.md

 4. Implement the required application for the assignment!
 5. When you are ready to submit your solution, call `php artisan zip` to create statement, to check the project, and create the zip file to upload.
 The final version can be found in the `zipfiles` folder.
 6. Before submission check your project: extract it into a new folder, and start it with `init.bat`/`init.sh`!
 If it works, then you can submit the zip file (e.g. in Canvas).

+## Statement
+Name: Muhammad Luqman Hakim
+Neptun ID: MF5JDY
+This solution was submitted and prepared by stundent named above for the home assignment of the Web engineering course.
+I declare that this solution is my own work.
+I have not copied or used third party solutions.
+I have not passed my solution to my classmates, neither  made it public.
+Students’ regulation of Eötvös Loránd University (ELTE Regulations Vol. II.
+74/C. § ) states that as long as a student presents another student’s work - or at least the significant part of it - as his/her own performance, it will count as a disciplinary fault.
+The most serious consequence of a disciplinary fault can be dismissal of the student from the University.